-It will be also possible to select the minimum score for Peaks, multiplets or free search hits to be included in the results.
+You can select the minimum score for Peaks, multiplets or free search hits to be included in the results.
 If for example you are searching for 3 peaks and Mnova DB finds spectra with 2 of the 3 peaks, then the score will be 666.
 From here, it will be possible to set different databases to be searched in: